 The Young Scholarship

 The Young Scholarship, previously awarded to the graduating senior with the best Senior Thesis, is awarded to the major or minor with the best paper in an upper-level philosophy course.
 The scholarship may be shared.

 The Young Scholarship, endowed by Henry Young of New York, is conferred upon the student attaining the highest record in a selected course in philosophy.

 - 2005: Carolyn Harrold

 The Charles Thomas Boggs Prize in Philosophy

 The Charles Thomas Boggs Prize in Philosophy is awarded to the graduating senior with the best thesis or paper on a major figure or subject in philosophy that has been taught by the late Professor Chuck Boggs, Class of 1966 and Professor of Philosophy at Washington and Lee University from 1970 until his retirement in 2007.
-For past students' and friends' recollections of Prof. Boggs, see here.
+For more informtaion about Professor Boggs, see here.

 Among those majors figures and subjects taught by Professor Boggs were Kierkegaard, Nietzsche, Wittgenstein, ethics and the environment, the philosophy of nature, and philosophy and literature.
 The prize is in the form of a book chosen by the Philosophy faculty.